UniqueNetwork/unique_docs/docs/sdk-guides/easy-market.md

 ## Main idea

 NFT marketplace is similar to a regular real-world marketplace of digital goods.
-The main difference is that user doesn't pay, but instead transfers tokens (money) to marketplace account and receives "goods" (NFT) at the address used to transfer money.
+The main difference is that user doesn't pay, but instead transfers tokens (money) to marketplace account (aka escrow aka marketplaceWallet) and receives "goods" (NFT) at the address used to transfer money.

 Below we will describe main operations that you will need in order to create a marketplace.
 Keep in mind that it's just a simplified concept to give you an idea of how to execute main actions using blockchain.